 He was fleeing the trap.
 Breaking free.
 Running quickly to battle.

 Webb Simpson thinks a lot about God.
-And golf, according to Jack Nicklaus, is 90 percent mental.
+And golf, as quoted by Jack Nicklaus, is 90 percent mental.
 Therefore, the way Simpson thinks about God will undoubtedly affect his golf game.

 In apologetics, it’s called deductive reasoning—something Simpson may have learned while majoring in religion at Wake Forest University.
 Simpson believes a relationship with God can produce peace and perspective, but for many Christian athletes, God can also become an excuse.

 “The stereotype of Christian athletes is that if God wants me to win, I’ll win, and I can’t do anything about it,” Simpson says.
 “I was falling into that trap.
 But God has not called us to lay over and let Him do all the work.
 God wants me to be a champion.
 He’s called me to be a man and a champion and be the best I can be.
 I wasn’t doing a good job of that in 2010.”